scalatra/scalatra-website/getting-started/first-steps.md

 SBT will allow you to [signal a restart of the application when it detects code changes](https://github.com/harrah/xsbt/wiki/Triggered-Execution).
-The syntax for restarting includes adding `~` in front of the command you want to re-execute.
-To recompile and reload your application automatically with xsbt-web-plugin 0.2.10, run the following:
+The syntax for restarting involves adding `~` in front of the command you want to re-execute.
+To recompile and reload your application automatically, run the
+following:

 {% highlight bash %}